pittst3r/rcc-one/README.md

 #### Git

 And again with git.
-[Downloads](http://git-scm.com/downloads).
-We are installing git here simply to retrieve the project files, which include Vagrant files.
+[Downloads](http://git-scm.com/downloads). *If you are on a Mac, when you try to run the installer, you may get a message that says "git-2.0.1-intel-universal-snow-leopard.pkg can't be opened because it is from an unidentified developer"—this is okay—right click it instead, click "open", and you will be given the option to open it anyway.* We are installing git here simply to retrieve the project files, which include Vagrant files.
 After this, we will be using git from within our virtual machines to manage our progress through the project.

 ### Preparation